Some of the camera settings on Galaxy S10, S10+, S10e, and S10 5G are intuitive. But some are hidden under other settings/entries.

 If enabled, you can choose to show:

 - A square.
 I have no idea who may need this.
+It was removed in Android 10 update for Galaxy S10.

 You can choose to add location tags to the photos and videos so that you can know where the photo is taken after many years.